21 people are interested

 - Orientation or Training

-- After training, we ask that you commit to your case for one year, the child needs consistency.
+- Approximately 5-10 hours per month.
+After case assignment, we ask that you commit to your case for one year because children need consistency.
+The training course we provide will require 30 hours.